avanindra/Udacity-Continuous-Control/Report.md

 — First layer : input size = 33 and output size = 256<br/>
 — Second layer : input size = 256 + 4 and output size = 128<br/>
 — Third layer : input size = 128 and output size = 1<br/>

+We use ReLU activation functions for both of the networks.
 <br/>

 ### Plot of Rewards:

+In our experiment , the environment is solved in 136 episodes.

 <img src="trainingplot.png"/>